stanley888cy/google.cert.project01/read_me_first.md

 # google.cert.project01

 Hi.
 This is my first data analysis project and also my first time to use R in my work.
-They are the capstone project for Google Data Analysis Certificate Course offered in Coursera. ( https://www.coursera.org/professional-certificates/google-data-analytics)
+They are the capstone project for Google Data Analysis Certificate Course offered in Coursera. (https://www.coursera.org/professional-certificates/google-data-analytics)
 Tt is about operation data analysis of a frictional bike-share company in Chicago.
 For detailed background story, please check the pdf file ( Case 01.pdf) for reference.

-I have divided the my project work into 3 files:
+I have divided my project works into 3 files:
 1. Capstone Project 01 Part 1 (Tasks) is the first part.
     They are related to background introduction, my business tasks and objectives, and how I obtain the data sources for analysis.
 2. Capstone Project 01 Part 2 (Code) is the second part.